Cupido (album): Promotion

 To promote the single "Miénteme", Tini visited various radio stations and shows such as Los Mammones, Los 40, Cuéntamelo Ya! and Radio Disney LA.
 She also performed the song live at the 18th Premios Juventud awards ceremony.
-In July 9, 2022, Tini performed "Miénteme" alongside "La Triple T" at the 2022 MTV Millennial Awards.
+On 9 July 2022, Tini performed "Miénteme" alongside "La Triple T" at the 2022 MTV Millennial Awards.

-In July 2022 Tini performed sevral songs in the Uruguayan show Rojo.
+In July 2022 Tini performed several songs in the Uruguayan show Rojo.
 In December of the same year, she held an exclusive streaming show for the Pantene company, where she performed several songs that she then released for Cupido, as well as several songs from the previous album Tini Tini Tini.